Investors and traders who open a Forex Account frequently wonder if their money is really safe.

 Most brokerage companies do not allow their clients to open Forex accounts under a trust structure.

 The ones that do usually only allow clients with very large accounts (typically 500K or 1M+ USD) to set it up.

 But not all Forex brokerage firms fall under the same category…

 For the first time ever, Forex account holders can open trust accounts regardless of their account size.
 Even if you open an account with the minimum of US$250, you could take advantage of the trust account structure.

 All it takes is a small, one-time setup fee of US$50.00 to get started.
 You can convert to the trust account structure in your member's area after the account is opened online.

-Never again will traders have to worry about losing the funds in their Forex trading accounts due to broker fraud or bankruptcy (visit our account section if you're interested in opening an account online or to learn more).
+Never again will traders have to worry about losing the funds in their Forex trading accounts due to broker fraud or bankruptcy (visit our foreign account section if you're interested in opening an account online or to learn more).

 Please leave your comments regarding this blog post in the section below.